0verread/goralim/README.md

 # Goralim

 [goralim](https://github.com/0verread/goralim) is a Golang package that provides a rate limiter based on [Token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm.
-It is capabale to handle distributed workload with its redis database support.
+It is capable to handle distributed workload with its redis database support.
 It has HTTP server middleware support (as of now).

 > 🚧 this is a beta version now and under active development.
 For production use, fork it and made changes based on your need.